tschutter/recipes/r/crock_pot_chili_pork_chops.md

 Cover and simmer the sauce for 10 minutes.

 Arrange pork chops in slow cooker, pour sauce over the chops.
-Cover and cook on LOW HEAT for 5-6 hours.
+Cover and cook on low heat for 4-5 hours.

 - source: food.com/110078
 - keywords: pork, slow cooker